-Similar to verbal language, ways of communicating develop within cultures and groups of people unique to the area they live in.
+Similar to verbal language, ways of accessible communication develop within cultures and groups of people unique to the area they live in.
 Therefore, these interactions will be different between communities.

-Most sign languages systems don’t align with the spoken languages of the environment and tend to be a separate language system.
+Most sign language systems don’t align with the spoken languages of the environment and tend to be separate language systems.

 A good example is the difference between American Sign Language (ASL) and British Sign Language (BSL).
-Both the spoken languages of these communities are the same; they verbally speak in English.
-However, sign language differentiates between the two as they are in different areas of the world.
+Both the spoken languages of these communities are the same in that they verbally speak in English, although minute differences exist, for example, the difference between sidewalk and pavement.

 How Sign Language is Developed

-It is not unusual for of sign language to advance from a ‘parent sign language’.
+It is not unusual for sign language to advance from a ‘parent sign language’.
 An example that highlights this can be found in the similarities between ASL and French Sign Language (LSF).

-Despite the geographical distance, they bare resemblance due to the introduction of the ‘methodical sign system’ produced in France during the 18th century.
-Laurent Clerc, a French teacher who was Deaf, shared this system with American Deaf education and created the now named American School for the Deaf.
+Despite the geographical distance, they bear resemblance due to the introduction of the ‘methodical sign system’ produced in France during the 18th century.
+Laurent Clerc, a French teacher who was deaf, shared this system with American deaf education and created what is now known as the American School for the Deaf.

 Similar to accents in spoken language, accents and dialects also exist within sign language.
 As sign language is more of a secluded form of communication, there tends to be a considerable variation between regions.
-This is especially prevalent in Britain, between towns and cities across the country.
+This is especially prevalent in Britain, where sign language varies between towns and cities across the country.

-What Forms of Sign Language are Used in the UK?
+What Forms of Sign Language Are Used in the UK?